‘American Idol’ Fans Shocked As Top Six Performers Revealed

 On April 29, American Idol will chronicle the journey of Adam Lambert from Idol contestant to the lead singer of Queen as a nice backend to the live performance show on Sunday, April 28.

-Deadline reported that Lambert will be featured throughout his journey towards superstardom on the special American Idol feature.
+Deadline reported that Lambert will be featured throughout his journey toward superstardom on the special American Idol feature.

 During his Idol audition, as a foretelling of what was to come, Lambert used the song “Bohemian Rhapsody” as his audition song.
 He also performed with Queen in his season finale.
 The members of the band were so impressed with Lambert’s skills and musical talent they offered him a spot as the singer of band as they toured, a post he has held since 2011.